morkohl/project_zomboid_savescum/README.md

 ## 🧠 What It Does

-When you run **Zomboid Save Scum** you can do some actions:
+When you run **Zomboid Save Scum** you can run the following actions:

 1. backup latest save - backup your latest save game
-3. backup a save - backup one of your saves
+2. backup a save - backup one of your saves
-4. restore a backup - restore a save by choosing one of your backups to restore
+3. restore a backup - restore a save by choosing one of your backups to restore

 ---

 ## 🚀 How to Use

 > ⚠️ Make sure your pause your game before running the script.
-Otherwise, the backup might become inconsistent to actual game state or invalidate your save!
+Otherwise, your saves might become inconsistent or invalidated when you run an acion on a save game!

 After installation, open the **Start Menu** → type **“Zomboid Save Scum”** → hit Enter.

-You’ll see something the main menu:
+You will see the main menu.

 <img width="709" height="518" alt="image" src="https://github.com/user-attachments/assets/fc41aea2-d35a-4e2f-82d6-b1dc8f1a3429" />

 In this example, I want to backup my latest save.
-So I press `0` for the prompt and press `Enter`.
+So I press `0` on the prompt and press `Enter`.

-Next, I get asked if I want to proceed.
-I also get displayed some helpful information about the save itself.
+Next, Save Scum will display some helpful information and ask what you want do next.

 <img width="703" height="374" alt="image" src="https://github.com/user-attachments/assets/700ca13b-42ac-4bfc-ba7b-6f4c02fcb03d" />

+If you press `y`, the action will proceed.
-If I want to continue, I press `y`.
-If I don't, I press `n`.
-If I want to go back to the main menu I press `b`.
-If I want to quit, I press `q`.
+If you don't want to proceed with the action, press `n`.
+If you want to go back to the main menu, press`b`.
+If you want to quit, press `q`.

 This is the gist of the UI.
 The rest should be self explanatory.
 Go ahead and try it!